 - Do providers have to be approved by the Board?

 Yes, but there is an exception.
 ABET or regionally accredited academic learning institutions, national/local professional engineering societies, ACEC, NCEES and other organizations are pre-approved.
 For profit companies can apply and become approved.
 These will be listed on the Board's website.
 A licensee may also take a presentation from other organizations, such as manufacturers, technical organization, their own employer (brown bag lunches), and others and count as acceptable, provided the presentation maintains or enhances professional competency and fosters improvement, advancement, and extension of professional skills and knowledge related to the practice of engineering.
-The licensee will also be required to complete the form(s) on the Board's website and maintain the records in accordance with the regulations.

 - What do I have to turn in at renewal time?

 At the time of renewal you have to certify that you have completed the 16 PDHs.
 You need to keep records as described in the regulations.
 These records must be kept for four years after the completing the course, technical presentation, etc. Each year a portion of the licensees will be audited.
 At that time the licensee will have to produce the appropriate records.

 - Where can I find additional and more detailed information?